-Since the recommended Redshift specifications suggested above, iRender provides 3 types of multi-GPU-servers (6x GeForce RTX 2080 Ti / 6x RTX 3080/ 6x RTX 3090) which are the most effective for Redshift rendering in multi GPU cards coming with the following configuration specifications:
+Since the recommended Redshift specifications suggested above, iRender provides 3 types of multi-GPU-servers (2/4/6/8x RTX 3090) which are the most effective for Redshift rendering in multi GPU cards coming with the following configuration specifications:

-- These package uses Nvidia GPU cards with a VRAM capacity minimum from 11GB up to 24 GB, which completely exceeds the Redshift recommendation of an Nvidia GPU with CUDA compute capabilities 7.0 and 8GB VRAM capacity or higher.
+- These packages use Nvidia GPU cards with a VRAM capacity of 24 GB, which completely exceeds the Redshift recommendation of an Nvidia GPU with CUDA compute capabilities 7.0 and 8GB VRAM capacity or higher.

-- The Dual Xeon E5-2673 v3 processor has also completely met the CPU requirement from Redshift.
+- The AMD Ryzen Threadripper Pro 3955WX processor has also completely met the CPU requirement from Redshift.
 Although Redshift mainly depends on GPU performance, some processing stages that occur during post-processing also depend on the performance of CPU, disk or network drive.
 These include extracting mesh data from your 3D application, loading textures from disk, and preparing scene files for GPU.
 Depending on the complexity of each scene file, these processing stages can take a considerable amount of time, and as a result, lower-end processors can bottleneck overall rendering performance.
 Thus, CPU is also considered as one of the criteria that cannot be ignored.

-- In terms of operating system, iRender currently provides services with two operating systems: 64-bit Windows 10and 64-bit distribution Ubuntu 18.04.5 LTS with glibc 2.27, ensuring the recommended operating system that Redshift offers.
+- In terms of the operating system, iRender currently provides services with two operating systems: 64-bit Windows 10 and 64-bit distribution Ubuntu 18.04.5 LTS with Glibc 2.27, ensuring the recommended operating system that Redshift offers.

 Let’s take a look at Redshift benchmark table when rendering in iRender’s 3 cards packages:

 To sum up, using redshift to render your Cinema 4D projects is fast, using iRender’s 6-card GPU servers is definitely a lot faster.
-These servers are the ultimate online solution for Cinema 4D rendering allowing up to multiple, powerful 6x GeForce RTX 2080 Ti / 6x RTX 3080/ 6x RTX 3090 GPU.
+These servers are the ultimate online solution for Cinema 4D rendering allowing up to multiple, powerful 2/4/6/8x RTX 3090 GPU.
 These servers are the premier solutions to maximize your advantage when you need it most – to win the project, to meet the impossible deadline, or pivot your visual direction with unparalleled speed.
 Depending on your budget and your time, let’s pick one server to experience a new level of rendering.

 You will be charged on a per-minute basis.
 Depending on the type of server you choose, we will issue you an invoice once you shut down the servers, so that you will control your balance easily.

 The hourly rental option is always available for you to choose.
 However, you can always save from 10% to 30% with our Fixed Rental feature.
-For those who’re in need of a server more than a day, or have an extremely large project, we advise to choose a daily/ weekly/monthly rental package.
+For those who’re in need of a server for more than a day, or have an extremely large project, we advise choosing a daily/ weekly/monthly rental package.
 The discount is attractive (10% for daily packages, 20% for weekly and monthly packages).

-We accept payment through PayPal, bank transfer, or Visa/ Mastercard, Payoneer.
+We accept payment through PayPal, bank transfer, Visa/ Mastercard, and Payoneer.
 And of course, we sometimes provide promotions for customers on special occasions.
 Staying connected with us to keep updating these programs.